Albania is a small, mountainous country in the Balkan peninsula, with a long Adriatic and Ionian coastline.

 President: Bajram Begaj

 Bajram Begaj is a former army general who was elected as president by parliament in June 2022April 2017, having previously been chief of the general staff of the Albanian armed forces.

 Prime minister: Edi Rama

 Edi Rama became prime minister in September 2013, three months after elections in which his Socialist Party won a landslide victory that brought to an end eight years of conservative rule.

-His party won a new mandate in elections in June 2017.
+His party won a new mandate in elections in June 2017 and in April 2021.

 TV is the most popular medium, but the internet is beginning to close the gap.

 As well as TV networks run by public RTSH, there are three licensed national private networks and scores of local stations.
 Two companies offer digital terrestrial and satellite packages.